Snake plants (Dracaena trifasciata) are admired among houseplants for their gorgeous slender foliage with yellow stripes.

-It’s good to place the pot 4-5 feet away from the window of your room and to keep the room temperature at 27 degrees Celsius.
+It’s good to place the pot 4-5 feet away from your room’s window and keep the temperature at 27°C.

 You will see the new young sprouts almost after 4 weeks.
-Sometimes, all these seeds do not change into sprouts, but most of them will.
+Sometimes, all these seeds do not change into sprouts, but most will.

 Plants that have sprouted many seeds in the same cell or container should be thinned for a better result.